F105D model in 1/32 scale

 But the basic kit parts/shapes from Trumpeter kit can be used.
 Also added was the seat's "launch rail" to the rear bulkhead and I did not use part # F7 and left out the seat cushions parts # F5 and F4.

-The shape of the canopy is suspect.
+The shape of the canopy is unfortunately inaccurate.
 When seen from the front, you will see that the kits' canopy is "too flat" and not rounded enough in cross section.
-Look at good pictures and you will see what I mean.
+Look at good photos and you will see what I mean.
 The cockpit canopy is in fact the only incorrect part of this impressive and otherwise excellent Trumpeter kit.

-I had a balsa wood mold ready in my spare box that could be used to make a new canopy.
-So a new canopy was made from clear acetate plastic in the oven and through the " plug through " technique with more a more rounded shaped cross section. (see here how this was done on the A-10 model) .
+I had a balsa wood mould ready in my spare box that could be used to make a new canopy.
+So a new canopy was made from clear acetate plastic in the oven and through the "plug through " technique with more a more rounded shaped cross section. (see here how this was done on the A-10 model) .

 the canopy cross sections... left kit part, right new made part